 To apply for admission to the online Occupational Safety and Health Post-Baccalaureate Graduate Certificate Program, complete the application process which begins at the link below.
 Applicants must have completed a Baccalaureate degree or higher from a regionally accredited college or university.
-We are currently accepting applications for the fall 2018 semester.
-The application deadline is Friday, June 29, 11:59 p.m EST. Apply now to avoid last minute processing delays.
+We are currently accepting applications for the spring 2019 semester.
+The deadline is Friday, November 2, 11:59 p.m.
+EST. Apply now to avoid last minute processing delays.

 Applications will be evaluated upon receipt of all required documentation: